-Designed to meet the needs of laboratories processing large quantities of samples, the Hidex 600 SL is a high throughput automatic TDCR liquid scintillation counter.
+Designed to meet the needs of laboratories processing large quantities of samples, the Hidex 600 SLe is a high throughput automatic TDCR liquid scintillation counter.

 Hidex are excited to release the improved 600 SLe.
 It has retained the same intuitive software, operation, and performance as the existing 600 SL, including the unique TDCR detector, but has several improved key features.